bukaiqiaode/blog/PHP/0003_LoginPageSample.md

+# Simple PHP example for user log-in
-# Create table in database
+## Create table in database
 To make the sample simple, the table only containts the basic informaiton needed for log into the system.

 ```sql